 • Get an Epic Discovery pass and get access to all of the attractions: a bungee trampoline, adventure ropes courses, mini golf, climbing tower, Nature Discovery Center, summer tubing, and mountain coaster.

 • For great Vail Valley views, ride the gondola from the base to the summit 10,350 feet.
+Have a 2022-’23 Epic Pass?
+You get free scenic lift and gondola rides at the same resorts as your winter pass.

 • Better yet, thrill seekers can fly over the valley via zip line tour—seven connected lines and aerial bridges.